cl4612688/WioSwitch-v1.0/README.md

 Note: If you haven't downloaded WioSwitch or WioSwitchWiFiRemote, just go to App Store and search WioSwitch for iOS app or WioSwitchWiFiRemote for Apple Watch, you need to pay $1.99 per app

-After downloading the WioSwitchWiFiRemote app from the App Store
+After downloaded the WioSwitchWiFiRemote app from the App Store

 Open WioSwitchWiFiRemote